linode/developers/hugo/content/development/install-java-on-ubuntu-16-04.md

         sudo add-apt-repository ppa:webupd8team/java

-    {: .note}
+    {{< note >}}
 > This repository is *not* maintained by Oracle.
 It does not contain actual Java files, but does allow us to download installers for Oracle Java software.
 Before using the installers, you'll be prompted to accept a license agreement, which can be found in its entirety [here](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).
+{{< /note >}}

 3. Update the local package cache: